Ordinary Time: March 4th

 St. Lucius, according to the "Liber Pontificalis," was a Roman, the son of Porphyrius.
 When he succeeded St. Comelius, the persecution of Trebonianus Gallus was still raging, and the new Pope was exiled.
 Soon, however, the persecution died away and Lucius was able to return to Rome.
 There is extant a letter from St. Cyprian congratulating the Pope on his return from exile and praising him for his confession of Christ.

-Wednesday of the First Week of Lent, Station with Santa Maria Maggiore (St. Mary Major):
+Thursday of the Second Week of Lent, Station with Santa Maria in Trastevere (St. Mary in Trastevere):